Analysis of Langevin Monte Carlo from Poincar\'e to Log-Sobolev: Introduction

 The class of measures satisfying a Poincar\'e inequality is quite large, including all strongly log-concave measures (due the Bakry--\'{E}mery criterion) and, more generally, all log-concave measures~\cite{kls1995, bobkov1999logconcave, chen2021kls}.
 It also includes many examples of non-log-concave distributions such as Gaussian convolutions of measures with bounded support~\cite{bardetetal2018gaussianconvolutions, chenchewinilesweed2021dimfreelsi}, and it is closed under bounded perturbations of the log-density.
 Owing to its broad applicability and its favorable continuous-time convergence properties, this class of measures is thus a natural goal for providing quantitative guarantees for non-log-concave sampling.

-\paragraph*{Sampling guarantees under functional inequalities.} Our work is inspired by~\cite{vempalawibisono2019ula}, which advocated the use of a functional inequality paired with a smoothness condition as a minimal set of assumptions for obtaining sampling guarantees; in their work, Vempala and Wibisono prove convergence of LMC under a log-Sobolev inequality.
-This result was then improved using the proximal Langevin algorithm under higher-order smoothness in~\cite{wibisono2019proximal} and extended to Riemannian manifolds in~\cite{lierdogdu2020riemannian}.
+\paragraph*{Sampling guarantees under functional inequalities.} Convergence of Markov chains under a functional inequality, such as a log-Sobolev inequality, has a storied literature; see, e.g.,~\cite{miclo1992recuit, miclo1997remarques, miclo1999majoration}.
+Our work, however, is primarily inspired by~\cite{vempalawibisono2019ula}, which advocated the use of a functional inequality paired with a smoothness condition as a minimal set of assumptions for obtaining sampling guarantees; in their work, Vempala and Wibisono prove convergence of LMC in KL divergence under a log-Sobolev inequality.
+This result was then improved using the proximal Langevin algorithm under higher-order smoothness in~\cite{wibisono2019proximal} and extended to Riemannian manifolds in~\cite{LiErd23RiemLangevin}.

-Despite the appeal of this program, however, the majority of works on non-log-concave sampling instead make an additional assumption on the growth of the potential known as a dissipativity condition (e.g.~\cite{raginskyrakhlintelgarsky2017sgld,erdogdu2018global, mouetal2019langevin, erdogduhosseinzadeh2021tailgrowth, erdogduhosseinzadehzhang2021chisquare, nguyendangchen2021weaklysmooth}).
-A representative example of such a condition is $\langle \nabla V(x), x \rangle \ge a \, \norm x - b$ for some constants $a, b > 0$.
+Despite the appeal of this program, however, the majority of works on non-log-concave sampling instead make an additional assumption on the growth of the potential known as a dissipativity condition~\cite[e.g.,][]{raginskyrakhlintelgarsky2017sgld,erdogdu2018global, erdogduhosseinzadeh2021tailgrowth, erdogduhosseinzadehzhang2022chisquare, mouetal2022langevin, NguDanChe23LMCWeaklySmooth}.
+A representative example of such a condition is $\langle \nabla V(x), x \rangle \ge a \, \|x\|^2 - b$ for some constants $a, b > 0$.
 Although useful for discretization proofs, dissipativity conditions are arguably less natural from the standpoint of the quantitative theory of Markov processes~\cite{bakrygentilledoux2014}, and ultimately redundant in the presence of an appropriate functional inequality.
 Other drawbacks include the fact that $b$ is typically dimension-dependent, and that dissipativity conditions are not as stable under perturbations (see Section~\ref{scn:examples} for an example).
 Hence, we avoid such conditions in our work.